 The IDWC elects officers at its annual breakfast meeting in Boise the morning after the Frank & Bethine Church dinner.
 Information about elections can be found in our by-laws.

-Gini lives in Hailey with her husband, Jeff.
-They have raised four children and have three grandkids.
-Before serving with the IDWC, Gini was co-chair of Blaine County for Obama, past Chair of the Blaine County Democrats, Chair for her county chapter of Mothers of the Military, Chair of the City of Hailey Planning & Zoning Commission and involved with several community organizations.
-She works as the Administrative Assistant for the Wetherell Company in Ketchum.
-When not at a training or rally, you can find Gini and her husband on the dance floor or the golf course.
+Gini Ballou serves as the IDWC President.
+She lives in Hailey, Idaho with her husband, Jeff.
+They have raised four children and have five beautiful grandchildren.
+Before serving with the Idaho Democratic Women’s Caucus, Gini was co-chair of Blaine County for Obama, past Chair of the Blaine County Democrats, Chair for her county chapter of Mothers of the Military, Chair of the City of Hailey Planning & Zoning Commission, and involved with several community organizations.
+She owns the Ballou Agency, selling life and disability insurance, and volunteers with the Alzheimer’s Association and the American Cancer Society.
+She also serves as the 3rd Vice President of the National Federation of Democratic Women.
+When not at a training event or rally, you can find Gini and her husband on the dance floor or the golf course.

-Barbara has been a devoted Democratic activist for decades.
-She has been a strong leader of the labor movement including 15 years as president of the Northern Idaho Central Labor Council and is still a dues-paying member of International Brotherhood of Electrical Workers Union even after retirement in 2009.
-She chaired the board of United Vision for Idaho (UVI) from 2000 to 2002 and remains a board member.
+Barbara Harris serves as the most recent Past President of the IDWC.
+She has been a devoted Democratic activist for decades.
+She has been a strong leader of the labor movement including 15 years as president of the Northern Idaho Central Labor Council and is still a dues-paying member of the International Brotherhood of Electrical Workers Union even after retirement in 2009.
+She chaired the board of United Vision for Idaho (UVI) from 2000 to 2002.
 She has participated in UVI’s efforts to reform campaign finance reform and to provide healthcare access to all Idahoans.
 She was a co-founder of UVI’s political arm, United Action for Idaho.
 She lives in Caldwell with her family including 5 great-grandchildren.

-Karen is a third generation Japanese American who retired two years ago from the Blaine County School District after 27 years as a Kindergarten and Dual Immersion teacher.
+Karen Bliss serves as the Region 5 Director for the IDWC.
+She is a third-generation Japanese American who retired two years ago from the Blaine County School District after 27 years as a Kindergarten and Dual Immersion teacher.
 As an advocate for minority students and teachers, she held positions in her local and state teacher’s association and served on the Idaho Education Association Board of Directors as the state Minority Representative.
 She was the Minority Caucus Chair for 6 years and was on the IEA Human and Civil Rights Committee as a board liaison.
 Karen’s passion now is teaching ESL to adults at the College of Southern Idaho, playing the violin in a community orchestra, and spending time with her grandchild.

-Linda is a current Pocatello City Council member and a former ISU professor.
+Linda Leeuwrik serves as the Region 6 Director for the IDWC.
+She is a current Pocatello City Council member and a former ISU professor.
 She has a bachelor’s degree from Virginia Tech, a Master’s degree from Georgia State University, and a Master’s and Ph.D. from Bryn Mawr College in Pennsylvania.
-Before becoming an educator, I worked in the design and architecture field, gaining valuable experience managing multi-million dollar projects.
+Before becoming an educator, she worked in the design and architecture field, gaining valuable experience in managing multi-million dollar projects.
 She is active in a number of non-profit organizations, holding leadership and board positions, and has continued to organize events to inform and benefit her local community.
 She is a strong advocate for women in public office.